 Do the blobs in the Cool storage tier behave differently than the ones in the Hot storage tier?

 Blobs in the Hot storage tier have the same latency as blobs in GPv1, GPv2, and Blob storage accounts.
 Blobs in the Cool storage tier have a similar latency (in milliseconds) as blobs in GPv1, GPv2, and Blob storage accounts.
 Blobs in the Archive storage tier have several hours of latency in GPv1, GPv2, and Blob storage accounts.

 Yes.
 All operations between Hot and Cool are 100% consistent.
 All valid archive operations including GetBlobProperties, GetBlobMetadata, ListBlobs, SetBlobTier, and DeleteBlob are 100% consistent with Hot and Cool.
 A blob cannot be read or modified while in the archive tier until rehydrated; only blob metadata read operations are supported while in archive.
 However blob index tags can be read, set, or modified while in archive.

 After setting the tier of a blob, when will I start getting billed at the appropriate rate?

-Any blob that is deleted or moved out of the cool (GPv2 accounts only) or archive tier before 30 days and 180 days respectively will incur a prorated early deletion charge.
-You can determine how long a blob has been in the cool or archive tier by checking the Access Tier Change Time blob property, which provides a stamp of the last tier change.
+Any blob that is deleted or moved out of the Cool (GPv2 accounts only) or Archive tier before 30 days and 180 days respectively will incur a prorated early deletion charge.
+You can determine how long a blob has been in the Cool or Archive tier by checking the Access Tier Change Time blob property, which provides a stamp of the last tier change.
 If the blob's tier was never changed, you can check the Last Modified blob property.
 For more information, see Cool and Archive early deletion.

 Data storage along with other limits are set at the account level and not per storage tier.
 Therefore, you can choose to use all of your limit in one tier or across all three tiers.
 For more information, see Azure Storage Scalability and Performance Targets.